inverno-io/inverno-mods/inverno-security-jose/README.md

 }
 ```

-Or it can be injected directly in the module's builder if the module is created and initilized explicitly:
+Or it can be injected directly in the module's builder if the module is created and initialized explicitly:

 ```java
 Jose jose = new Jose.Builder(List.of(jsonConverter, textConverter)).setJwkStore(new InMemoryJWKStore()).build();